NONNA'S CLASSIC BANANA BREAD

 January 2018 | The Honest Spoon

 These days everyone is slinging "basic" around like it's a dirty word.
 Well my friends, gird your loins because this banana bread is super basic.
 We're going to make basic as hell banana bread and we will come out the other side with a delicious and classic treat.
-Also, head's up, this is my Mom's recipe and I've been making it for years, It hasn't failed me yet!
-It make everything in one bowl and prep take about 10-15 minutes.
+Also, head's up, this is my Mom's recipe and I've been making it since the 5th grade.
+It hasn't failed me yet!
+I make everything in one bowl and prep takes about 10-15 minutes.

 I tend to fall back on this recipe quite a bit.
-My family goes in spurts where we eat a ton of bananas, and then the polar opposite happens and I cant get rid of them to save my life.
+My family goes in spurts where we eat a ton of bananas.
+Then, the polar opposite happens and I can’t get rid of them to save my life.
 When I'm getting rid of extra bananas I either peel and freeze them for future shakes and smoothies, or I make a loaf, or muffins (which I freeze, in bulk, for my kids lunches).
 Speaking of my kids...the chocolate chips are added at their request.
 My Mom's original version just had the nuts and I prefer it that way.
-When it come to the extra bits like nuts and chocolate follow your preference.
+When it comes to the extra bits like nuts and chocolate follow your preference.
 If you like them, keep them.
 If not, omit them.
 No biggie.